 Stephanie Jack 卢恩典 (lú ēn diăn) is a Singaporean-Chinese and Australian actor, singer, and writer.
 In 2022 she was recognised by Asialink/University of Melbourne as one of 40-Under-40 Most Influential Asian Australians.

 From 2010 to 2020 Stephanie was training and working overseas in the UK, USA, Russia, Singapore, and Shanghai.
-She graduated top of her B.A Drama cohort at the University of Bristol (UK), and completed an M.F.A in Acting at Harvard's ART/MXAT Institute, including a semester abroad at the Moscow Art Theatre School.
+She graduated top of her B.A Drama cohort at the University of Bristol, and completed an M.F.A in Acting at Harvard's ART/MXAT Institute, including a semester abroad at the Moscow Art Theatre School.

-In 2019, Stephanie moved to Shanghai to study Mandarin and kung fu, documenting her journey in a YouTube vlog called Mixed Up.
+During 2019, Stephanie lived in Shanghai studying Mandarin and kung fu.
+She documented her journey in a YouTube vlog called Mixed Up.
 With the support of Asialink and Arts Tasmania, Stephanie is developing a play loosely inspired by her time in China, Mixed Feelings.

 Stephanie is a Regional Arts Fund Fellowship recipient (2021) and winner of the Margaret Scott Young Writers Fellowship (Tasmanian Literary Awards, 2022).
 Her debut play as a co-writer, A Mouthful of C Words, received critical acclaim when it premiered at Mona Foma in early 2023.

 With the support of Arts Tasmania, she is working on the debut EP for her music duo with her partner Blaise Garza, Workplace Romance.